JuliaGtk/Gtk4Makie.jl/README.md

 screen = Gtk4Makie.GTKScreen(size=(800, 800))
 display(screen, scatter(1:4))
 ```
-Note that unlike previous versions, with version 0.2 Gtk4Makie can behave like a Makie backend.
+With versions >0.2 Gtk4Makie can behave like a Makie backend.
 This is still experimental (and buggy) and is disabled by default.
 To enable it call `Gtk4Makie.enable_backend(true)`.

 ## Status